Personal Indebtedness, Literacy & Families

 If you wanted to sabotage America, this is the way to do it.

 Schools cannot do it alone

-NO CHILD LEFT BEHIND and the later COMMON CORE CURRICULUM are legacies that put entirely too much emphasis on the role of the school, and not enough on parental input or involvement of parents in their childs’ learning experiences in and out of the home.
+NO CHILD LEFT BEHIND and the later COMMON CORE CURRICULUM are legacies that have put entirely too much emphasis on the role of the school, and not enough on parental input or involvement of parents in their childs’ learning experiences.

-The fact is, parents model everything to a child: how to talk, how to feel, how to express oneself, how to take care of self, how to have a happy marriage (or not), how to manage money, how to live life in general.
-The impact of the school pales by comparison.
+Parents model everything to a child: how to talk, how to feel, how to express themselves, how to take care of self, how to have a happy marriage (or not), how to manage money, how to live life in general.
+The impact of the school literally pales by comparison.